asyncapi/website/pages/blog/governance-motivation.md

 > tl;dr charter for the AsyncAPI Initiative open governance is ready for the review.
 Leave your comments there in [this](https://github.com/asyncapi/.github/pull/37) pull request.
 We will wait two weeks for your feedback.

-December 2020 brought to AsyncAPI important announcement, a [partnership with Postman](/blog/asyncapi-partners-with-postman).
+December 2020 brought to AsyncAPI an important announcement, a [partnership with Postman](/blog/asyncapi-partners-with-postman).
 This huge milestone secured the AsyncAPI Initiative development efforts as few active community members moved to Postman.
 This move speeded up our work on transferring AsyncAPI to a foundation and forming an open governance model to assure the community that a single company does not control AsyncAPI Initiative.

 It took us a lot of time to write down the initial charter for the initiative.